 Dr. Tim Thompson

 The study of communication is important to virtually every profession that involves working with people – education, advertising and public relations, management and marketing, health care and social services, politics and public services, and other organizational and institutional contexts, public and private.
 The Master of Arts in Communication Studies (MACS) program seeks to develop a students’ specialized knowledge and skill in the following areas of emphasis: managerial and leadership communication and integrated marketing communication.
 Students also have the option of obtaining the Graduate Certificate in Conflict Management concurrently with their program of study.
 A Master of Communication Studies develops capabilities to initiate and advance his or her professional career in one or more of these areas, to work with and serve others in diverse communities with dignity and respect, and to understand the complexities associated with learning and communicating ethical and cultural values.

-The Journalism and Public Relations program allows students to focus on the study of news and information as it relates to both traditional and digital media platforms.
+The Journalism program allows students to focus on the study of news and information as it relates to both traditional and digital media platforms.
 The Digital Media Production concentration will prepare students to work and produce in online, mass media, information and corporate industries.
-The major will focus on developing multiple media literacies, analytic abilities, and narrative skilles in functional media contexts.
+The major will focus on developing multiple media literacies, analytic abilities, and narrative skills in functional media contexts.
 In this program, students will develop media portfolios and capstone projects.
 The applied audio, video, graphical, and web skills that students learn will be informed by a foundation of writing, critical analysis, and creative development.

 The Broadcast Meteorology minor provides students with a marketable applied skill set in both the broadcasting and meteorological professions.
 Students who complete the minor in Broadcast Meteorology will have working knowledge of technical television production skills, will develop presentation skills for a general public audience, in addition to a vocabulary and functional understanding of meteorological concepts and competencies.